TIMBER SALE: JAN 7, 2025

 $14,500

-On January 7, our client accepted the highest bid and immediately received $8424.50 as a deposit payment of 25% of the total sale.
-The harvest contract has been drawn up and both parties will sign it before January 17th, when she shall receive the other 75% of the sale price which is $25,273.50.
+On January 7, our client accepted the highest bid and immediately received a deposit of $8,424.50, which represented 25% of the total sale price.
+A formal harvest contract has been prepared and will be signed by January 17.
+The logger will then have to pay the remaining $25,273.50, which is the final 75% of the sale price, before any equipment enters the property.